Aerobic Exercise for Teenagers

 Many aerobic exercises are also "weight-bearing" -- the kind where you stand on your feet and exercise.
 Weight-bearing aerobic exercises include walking, aerobics, dancing, tennis, climbing stairs, and running.

 Weight-bearing exercise stimulates the cells that make new bone and boost bone strength.
-This is especially important for teenagers because your bone mass peaks between the ages of 25 and 30.
+This is especially important for teenagers because your bone mass peaks between ages 25 and 30.
 Adolescence is the time to build the strongest bones possible.

 Getting Started with Aerobic Exercise